 - 6. Press UP or DOWN keys to change the parameter to the desired value. - 7.
-Press ENTER key to save the value. - 8.
-Press ESCAPE key several times to return to Main Menu screen.
+Press ENTER key to save the value and move to the next parameter. - 8.
+Press UP or DOWN keys to change the (economizer) Delay parameter to the desired value. - 9.
+Press ENTER key to save the value. - 10.
+Press ESCAPE key several times to return to Main Menu screen. - NOTE: The economizer delay parameter adjusts the time the OD Temp Set, Humidity Set and Dew Pt Set measurements (found on screen A2) can be outside of the disabling parameters before the economizer operation is disabled.